Reincarnation (Futurama): "Colorama"

 The first segment is animated in a 1930s black-and-white "Fleischer and Walter Lantz style".
 Professor Farnsworth discovers a comet made of diamondium, the hardest substance in the universe, and sends the crew to gather diamond dust from the comet's tail to polish a doomsday device.
 Fry sneaks onto the surface of the comet and finds a large gem, which he hopes to give to Leela as an engagement ring.
 Fry plants the Professor's doomsday device on the comet and brings Leela to the balcony of the Planet Express building, thinking the resulting explosion will dislodge the gem and send it flying to land on her finger.
 It instead splits the comet in half, with one half flying towards the sun and creating a rainbow, and the other half flying into the rainbow and creating an entirely new color.
 Leela marvels at the beautiful sight, depicted entirely in grayscale.
 Before Fry can propose to Leela, the comet crumbles to dust that falls onto the Planet Express building, crystallising and trapping Fry and Leela in a giant diamond.
 One billion years later, an alien proposes to his alien girlfriend with a ring containing the diamond in which Fry and Leela are trapped.

 "Future Challenge 3000"

-The second segment is shown in the style of a 1980s low-resolution video game reminiscent of the 8-bit video gaming era.
+The second segment is shown in the style of a 1980s low-resolution video game reminiscent of the 8-bit video era.
 Using the debris from the diamondium comet from the previous segment, Professor Farnsworth creates a microscope lens powerful enough to find the smallest unit of matter, which is described as extremely intricate but is depicted as a single black pixel.
 The Professor forms a scientific equation explaining the mysteries of the universe from this single unit, depicted as a squiggle of pixels on a blackboard, only to become depressed upon realizing that there are no further scientific questions to answer.
 Fry cheers him up by saying that he has yet to solve why the laws of the universe are what they are and not something else, thus giving scientists a reason to keep looking for answers about the universe.